 From fledgling teenage heartthrobs to seasoned middle-aged dads, boy bands have rocked the music industry, topped the charts, sold hundreds of millions of records, and sold out arenas.

-With this amazing legacy, we are here with 13 of the most famous boy bands of all time.
+With this amazing legacy, we are here with 13 of the greatest and most famous boy bands of all time.
 Read on to learn about them!

 1. One Direction

 English-Irish boy band One Direction (1D) burst onto the music scene in 2010 after auditioning as solo artists for The X Factor.
 Legendary record executive Simon Cowell saw something special in the five singers and grouped them as a boy band.

 Consisting of Harry Styles, Niall Horan, Liam Payne, Louis Tomlinson, and previously Zayn Malik, the group is one of the most successful and famous boy bands ever.

 Their greatest hit, “What Makes You Beautiful,” rocked the airwaves in 2011, selling over 5 million copies, and won British Single of the Year Brit Award.
 After their debut, the teen idol members proceeded to tour worldwide and sell over a 70 million records.

 Malik left One Direction in 2015, and the group went on hiatus in 2016 to pursue solo projects, with Styles enjoying particular success.

 Pioneer of modern boy bands, the New Kids on the Block (NKOTB) blazed the path for future groups in the genre.
 With brothers Jordan and Jonathan Knight, Joey McIntyre, Donnie Wahlberg, and Danny Wood, the group formed in Dorchester, Massachusetts, during the 1980s.